-The most popular essential oils for diabetes include: cinnamon, clove, coriander, clary sage, eucalyptus, and geranium.
-Aromatherapy for Type 2 diabetics can help lower blood glucose levels as well as triglycerides and LDL cholesterol.
+Essential oils can be one component of treatment along with blood sugar monitoring and use of insulin injections.
+The best essential oils for diabetes may help lower glucose levels in your blood.
+The most popular essential oils for diabetes include cinnamon, clove, coriander, clary sage, eucalyptus, and geranium.
+Aromatherapy for Type 2 diabetics may help lower blood glucose levels as well as triglycerides and LDL cholesterol.
 Essential oils deliver beneficial healing properties from plants directly to your body in a highly concentrated form.
-When applied properly, they offer therapeutic properties that have been used for thousands of years.
+When applied properly, they can offer therapeutic properties that have been used for thousands of years.
 Ancient cultures harvested essential oils by soaking plant flowers and leaves, then purifying the oils to make a potent, concentrated form.
-So what are the best essential oils for diabetes?

-The best essential oils for diabetes,can help lower glucose levels in your blood.
 The healing effects of essential oils and blends are limitless, from antibacterial defense to pain relief to emotional therapy.
 Scientifically, essential oils are extremely effective due to the 50 million smell receptors inside your nasal passageways.
 They connect directly to your brain’s limbic system, which is the area that is responsible for emotions and memories.
 In addition to the medical benefits of oils, on a more practical note, they make us feel better simply because they smell so nice!

 MyrrhPhoto: flickr / CC0When myrrh is blended into a tea and taken orally it can help to monitor blood sugar levels.
 Since it has antioxidant properties it also supports the immune system which is important to people with symptoms of diabetes.
 Myrrh (Commiphora myrrh) is useful for dry skin, elasticity and wrinkles.
 It is also a natural antiseptic and has antioxidants that contain powerful healing properties.
 It is regarded as being safe, except for children under the age of 6 or pregnant women.
-It can be used topically, in a diffuser or as a food grade supplement.
+It can be used topically, in a diffuser or as a food grade supplement.193Does this help?

 ClovePhoto: Metaweb / CC-BYWhen taken as a supplement studies have shown that using clove can balance insulin levels.
 It also helps to lower glucose levels and cholesterol in people with Type 2 diabetes.
 It is recommended to take 1 to 2 cloves per day to help balance the symptoms of diabetes.
 Clove Essential Oil (Syzygium aromaticum) is useful for anti-aging, numbing pain, cardiovascular disease, arthritis and rheumatism, infections (skin, flu, bacterial, viral and fungal, hepatitis, parasitic), digestive problems (nausea, vomiting, diarrhea), ulcers, inflammation, cataracts, lice, poison oak, acne, wounds and lupus.
 It is advised that children and people who take blood thinners not use clove; it can cause extreme skin irritation therefore dilution is recommended.
-It can be used in a diffuser or taken orally as a food supplement.
+It can be used in a diffuser or taken orally as a food supplement.238Does this help?